Watson-Personal-Assistant/developer/_content/knowledge/about-tutorial.md

 ## High-level steps

 Step 1.
 Create a world model for John and his home.<br>
 Step 2.
 Create a proactive agent that subscribes to state change events from the world model.
-Add functions to the agent to fire a rule when a state change event is recieved.
+Add functions to the agent to fire a rule when a state change event is received.
 The rule evaluates a condition and if the condition is true, runs an action.<br>
 Step 3.
 Start the agent locally and test the rule.<br>
 Step 4.
 Push the agent to Cloud Functions and test the rule.<br>